TheCrazyGM/bhive/docs/quickstart.rst

 * Posting key (allows accounts to post, vote, edit, rehive and follow/mute)
 * Active key (allows accounts to transfer, power up/down, voting for witness, ...)
 * Memo key (Can be used to encrypt/decrypt memos)
-* Owner key (The most important key, should not be used with beem)
+* Owner key (The most important key, should not be used with bhive)

 Outgoing operation, which will be stored in the hive blockchain, have to be signed by a private key.
 E.g. Comment or Vote operation need to be signed by the posting key of the author or upvoter.
-Private keys can be provided to beem temporary or can be stored encrypted in a sql-database (wallet).
+Private keys can be provided to bhive temporary or can be stored encrypted in a sql-database (wallet).

 .. note:: Before using the wallet the first time, it has to be created and a password has
           to set.
-The wallet content is available to beempy and all python scripts, which have access to the sql database file.
+The wallet content is available to bhivepy and all python scripts, which have access to the sql database file.

 Creating a wallet